w3f/General-Grants-Program/grants/speculative/subscan_grant_application.md

 * Docker image demonstrating its functionality.
 * Documentations for deployers.

-### Milestone 3 — Explorer instance and testing tools — 1 month — $15,000
-* Workflow for new explorer instance submission and creation
-    * Through web interface
-    * Project config files, including web socket connections(or docker) and custom JSON definition files.
-    * Explorer deployment and creation logs shown in an embedded terminal
-    * Launch a web app for user to view the explorer datas
-* SRML compatibility testing solution and tools.
-* Runtime upgrade automatic parsing solutions, by pre-submiting new custom types JSON definition in advance.
-* Node upgrade strategy proposal(spec) for Substrate and upgrade automation tools.
-* Minimal viable product web page.
-* Documentations for developer users.

-50,000 USD in total, we are willing to accept up to 50% of payment in vested DOTs.
+30,000 USD in total, we are willing to accept up to 50% of payment in vested DOTs.

 ### Open-source license
 Each component will be open sourced but Subscan itself will remain partial close sourced for now, we plan to open source more components of Subscan in the future.